boschrexroth/ctrlx-automation-sdk/samples-net/README.md

             5.0.102 [/usr/share/dotnet/sdk]

 2. Check your Runtime
-      Run the following command in your WSL console
+      Run the following command in your virtual machine console

             dotnet --list-runtimes